i386kernel/cclchandler/README.md

 # Managing Custom Certificates for TKG Cluster
-This program will aid you in efficiently managing the lifecycle of custom certificates within a TKG Cluster by adding and deleting them to both the kubeadmcontrolplane and kubeadmconfigtemplate objects
+This program will aid you in efficiently managing the lifecycle of custom certificates within a TKG Cluster by adding and deleting them to both the kubeadmcontrolplane and kubeadmconfigtemplate objects.
 ## Features
 - Add custom CA certificates to a TKG cluster
 - Delete custom CA certificates from a TKG cluster